GMP Temperature Mapping of Cold Storage Areas

 A temperature mapping exercise comprises four broad activities:

 - Protocol development

 PharmOut can perform all of these tasks as well as an ongoing mapping service after the initial protocol development.

-PharmOut’s temperature monitoring equipment includes wireless capabilities which makes mapping large warehouse and cold rooms much simpler.
-Mapping performance can be checked in real time, providing a huge advantage over the standard multiple battery operated data logger approach.
+PharmOut’s temperature monitoring equipment includes wireless capabilities which makes mapping large warehouses and cold rooms much simpler.
+Mapping performance can be checked in real-time, providing a huge advantage over the standard multiple battery-operated data logger approach.
 In-built reporting also provides consistency and certainty on data outputs.

 If you would like a quote or to ask questions, please contact us at one of our offices around the world.

 PharmOut have a set of controlled space design templates and Validation Protocols, i.e. IQ, OQ, and PQ templates for sale.